Christopher Glover

 PAST COMMUNITY ORGANIZATIONS

-- RPTA Board Member
+- Regional Public Transport Authority, Board Member

-- Metropolitan Youth Symphony (Board Member)
+- Metropolitan Youth Symphony, Board Member

-- Downtown Mesa Association (Board Member)
+- Downtown Mesa Association, Board Member

-- Mesa Community Action Network (Board Member)
+- Mesa Community Action Network, Board Member

-- National League of Cities Council on Youth, Education and Families (Committee member)
+- National League of Cities Council on Youth, Education and Families, Committee member

-- National League of Cities, Finance, Administration and Intergovernmental Relations Steering Committee, (Committee member)
+- National League of Cities, Finance, Administration and Intergovernmental Relations Steering Committee, Committee member

-- City of Mesa Public Safety, Chair
+- City of Mesa Public Safety Committee, Chair and Committee Member

-- City of Mesa Employee Benefits Advisory Committee Member
+- City of Mesa Employee Benefits Advisory Committee, Member

 - Arizona LD 18 Precinct Committeeman and Arizona LD 18 State Committeeman

-- City of Mesa Community & Cultural Development Committee Member
+- City of Mesa Community & Cultural Development Committee, Member

 - Barry and Peggy Goldwater Center for Democracy

-- Human Services and Community Initiatives Committee
+- Human Services and Community Initiatives Committee, Member

-- Child Crisis Center (Board Member)
+- Child Crisis Center, Board Member

-- 2013-15 Child Crisis Center Annual Gala Chairman
+-2013-15 Child Crisis Center Annual Gala Chairman